xmlet/template-benchmark/README.md

 The benchmarks measure throughput, given in "ops/time".
 The time unit used is seconds.
 Generally, the score represents the number of templates rendered per second; the higher the score, the better.

-Example Results (2023, with HtmlFlow 4)
+Example Results (2023, with HtmlFlow 4 and JStachio)
 ===============================

-**Upgrade releases of HtmlFlow to 4.1 and Kotlinx.html to 0.7.5**
+**Upgraded all releases of templates including HtmlFlow to 4.3 and add new template engine JStachio**

+These tests were performed in Github Actions with Ubuntu 22.04, 4 CPU amd 16 GB RAM according to [GitHub-hosted runners for Public repositories](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).

+Plots are generated from the data collected in this [run](https://github.com/xmlet/template-benchmark/actions/runs/7644609042)

 <table>
 <tr>